To the Members of

 (vi) We have broadly reviewed the books of account maintained by the Company pursuantto the rules made by the Central Government for the maintenance of cost records underSection 148(1) of the Companies Act 2013 related to infrastructure developers businessand are of the opinion that prima facie the specified accounts and records have been madeand maintained.
 We have not however made a detailed examination of the same.

 (vii) (a) The Company is generally regular in depositing undisputed statutory duesincluding Provident fund Employees State Insurance Income Tax Sales Tax Service TaxCess Work Contract Tax Goods and Service Tax and other statutory dues with theappropriate authorities during the year.
 According to the information and explanationsgiven to us no undisputed amount payable in respect of the aforesaid dues wereoutstanding as at March 31 2018 for a period of more than six months from the date ofbecoming payable. .

 (b) According to the information and explanations given to us there are no dues ofIncome Tax or Sales Tax or Wealth Tax or Service Tax or duty of Customs or duty of Exciseor Value Added Tax or Cess which have not been deposited on account of any dispute exceptas given herein below.

-(xii) According to the information and explanations given to us and to the best of ourknowledge and belief no fraud on or by the Company has been noticed or reported during theyear.
+(x) According to the information and explanations given to us and to the best of ourknowledge and belief no fraud by the Company or on the Company by its Officers oremployees has been noticed or reported during the year.